mindthegab/community/.github/ISSUE_TEMPLATE/Special-Interest-Group-Contribution.md

 ## Describing The Contribution

-This section contains information to be provided by the contributor to give it the best chances to be approve stage.
+This section contains information to be provided by the contributor to give it the best chances to be approved.
 A SIG is a great place to have conversation around a certain area of interest, generally in the "problem space" to then proceed to create or contribute a software or standard project to provide a solition.
 Please review a list of [existing SIGs](https://community.finos.org/docs/governance/special-interest-groups/) before proposing one as you might find your area of interest already covered.

 Please fill below as appropriate: